Real Twistings are 2-Line Bundles: Super 2-line bundles

-In this definition, by functor we mean a \emph{strong pseudofunctor}, i.e., when $f$ and $g$ are composable morphisms in $\mathscr{C}$, it comes equipped with a 2-isomorphism $\eta_{f,g}: F(g) \circ F(f) \Rightarrow F(g\circ f)$, and these are coherent on triples of composable morphisms.
-There is a relation between framed bicategories and double categories \cite{shulman1}; see \cite[Rem.
-2.1.7]{Kristel2022}.

-\begin{example} The bicategory $\sAlgbi$ of super algebras is framed under the category $\sAlg$, by assigning to a homomorphism $\varphi:A \to B$ between super algebras the $B$-$A$-bimodule $B_{\varphi}$, whose underlying vector space is $B$, the left $B$-action is multiplication, and the right $A$-action is multiplication along $\varphi$.
-The \quot{insidious} nature of the bicategory $\sAlgBdlbi(X)$ prevents this framing to carry over to algebra bundles, see \cite[\S 3.3]{Kristel2022}.
-However, the bicategory $\cssAlgBdlbi(X)$ of \emph{central simple} super algebra bundles is framed under the category of central simple super algebra bundles. \end{example}
+In this definition, by functor we mean a~\emph{strong pseudofunctor}, i.e., when $f$ and $g$ are composable morphisms in $\mathscr{C}$, it comes equipped with a~2-isomorphism $\eta_{f,}\colon F(g) \circ F(f) \Rightarrow F(g\circ f)$, and these are coherent on triples of composable morphisms.
+There is a~relation between framed bicategories and double categories~\cite{shulman1}; see \cite[Remark~2.1.7]{Kristel2022}.
+Synonymously to Definition~\ref{Definition: framed bicategory}, we also use the terminology that ``$\mathscr{B}$ is framed under $\mathscr{C}$'', and that ``$F$ is a~framing of $\mathscr{B}$''. \begin{Example} The bicategory $\sAlgbi$ of super algebras is framed under the category $\sAlg$, by assigning to a~homomorphism $\varphi\colon A \to B$ between super algebras the $B$-$A$-bimodule $B_{\varphi}$, whose underlying vector space is $B$, the left $B$-action is multiplication, and the right $A$-action is multiplication along $\varphi$.
+The ``insidious'' nature of the bicategory $\sAlgBdlbi(X)$ prevents this framing to carry over to algebra bundles, see \cite[Section~3.3]{Kristel2022}.
+However, the bicategory~$\cssAlgBdlbi(X)$ of \emph{central simple} super algebra bundles is framed under the category of central simple super algebra bundles. \end{Example}